hashkat/hashkat/docs/tutorial01.md

 `nano main_stats.dat`

-**Nano** will display the results of **main_stats.dat** as text.
-We can see the 'in-degree distribution' (an Agent's followers), 'out-degree distribution' (whom an Agent follows), and 'cumulative-degree distribution' (both an Agent's followers & following) for ALL the agents, by simulated month.
+**Nano** will display the contents of **main_stats.dat** as text.
+We can see the 'in-degree distribution' (an agent's followers), 'out-degree distribution' (those an agent follows), and 'cumulative-degree distribution' (both an agent's followers & following) for ALL the agents, by simulated month.

-The agents in this simulation were configured to have a follow rate of 0.0001 follows per simulated minute, so for a simulation of 100,000 simulated minutes, we would expect each agent to follow around 10 other agents, and be followed by about 10 agents.
+The agents in this simulation had a follow rate set at 0.0001 per simulated minute.
+In 100,000 simulated minutes we would expect each agent to follow approximately 10 agents, and be followed by the same number.
 Therefore, we can expect most agents to have an in-degree value of 10, an out-degree value of 10, and a cumlative-degree value of 20.
 Let's plot and see!

 <center>
 <img src='../img/tutorial01/main_stats.png'>